jamesseanwright/personality-forge-.net/README.md

 ## Unit tests

-There are currently a handful of unit tests.
+There is currently a handful of unit tests.
 There are more on the way!